Services

 At Atkins Hope, our experienced Wills solicitors can provide clear guidance if you are an executor who has been tasked with handling a legacy donation left behind in a Will.

-For expert help from our Wills and inheritance planning team, please get in touch with our solicitors in CroydonMedwayBlackheath and Guildford now.
+For expert help from our Wills and inheritance planning team, please ring 0208 680 5018 or contact your local Atkins Hope office in CroydonMedwayBlackheath or Guildford.